UdhyaKumarKMIT/StudentDataManagement-Spring-Boot-Restful-API/README.md

-Here's an aligned and structured version of your `README.md` content:

----

 # **Student Data Management API** using Spring Boot with Swagger UI

 This project provides a simple RESTful API for managing student profiles, marks, and fees.
 It uses Spring Boot for the backend and integrates **Swagger UI** for easy API documentation and testing.